UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 In our example above, if we were to remove the 3 rows we identified to contain `NaN` values, we do it in the following way.

-Notice that index 2 was removed and we only have 30 rows in our dataframe now.
+Notice that index 2 was removed, and we only have 30 rows in our dataframe now.

 ---